 Starting with a budget of under $10,000, we curated a collection of traditional camping trailers and teardrop-style camping trailers.
 These trailers will move your off-road and overlanding journeys up a notch or two.

 Take a gander, and if you find something you like, dig deeper into your favorite below.

-Exterior dimensions on the 5×8-foot box are 94 inches long, 58 inches wide, and 44 inches high.
-An available 2-inch frame lift and 16-inch aluminum wheels with 31.5-inch tires can provide the Hiker Trailers Mid-Range XL Off-Road with elevated off-road capabilities.Check Price at Hiker Trailers
+Exterior dimensions on the basic 5×8-foot trailer are 94 inches long, 58 inches wide, and 44 inches high.
+The Mid-Range XL can also be built on a 5×9-foot or 5×10-foot floor plan.
+A 3,500-pound-capacity torsion axle, 2-inch frame lift, and 16-inch aluminum wheels with 31.5-inch tires provide the Hiker Trailers Mid-Range XL Off-Road with elevated off-road capabilities.Check Price at Hiker Trailers

 Manley ORV Explore